ccgus/fmdb/README.markdown

 Also, in the past, when retrieving the values passed to the function, you had to drop down to the SQLite C API and include your own `sqlite3_value_XXX` calls.
 There are now `FMDatabase` methods, `valueInt`, `valueString`, etc., so you can stay within Swift and/or Objective-C, without needing to call the C functions yourself.
 Likewise, when specifying the return values, you no longer need to call `sqlite3_result_XXX` C API, but rather you can use `FMDatabase` methods, `resultInt`, `resultString`, etc. There is a new `enum` for `valueType` called `SqliteValueType`, which can be used for checking the type of parameter passed to the custom function.

-Thus, you can do something like (in Swift 3):
+Thus, you can do something like (as of Swift 3):

 ```swift
 db.makeFunctionNamed("RemoveDiacritics", arguments: 1) { context, argc, argv in